 First Time VR User Tutorial

-Through observations from demoing Osso and usability studies, first time virtual reality users struggle to learn how to use the oculus touch controllers.
-Several users have stopped midway through the procedure due to frustration and tend to blame themselves for their inability to complete the experience.
-To alleviate this frustration and to make the experience more intuitive, this tutorial is meant to begin addressing these challenges.
+Through observations made during Osso VR demos and usability studies, first time virtual reality users struggle to learn how to use the Oculus touch controllers and the Osso VR software.
+Several users stop midway through the procedure due to frustration.
+To alleviate this frustration and make the experience a positive one, a tutorial was designed and created to address this challenge.

 UX Designer and Project Lead

-Create a functioning prototype of a tutorial for a first time VR user
+Create a functioning tutorial for a first time VR user

 First time users want to know:

-Which buttons to press on the controller to pick up, drill, screw objects (which matter?)
+Which buttons to press on the controller to pick up, drill, twist objects

 How to hold the controllers correctly